 Mice can smell you on the trap you deploy.
 If a mouse smells you, it is likely to avoid the trap.
 It is common for residents to lay traps for a long time with no response.

 We could go on and on, but you get the idea.
 Mice have behaviors and abilities (as well as a high intelligence) that allow them to evade traps.
-Other DIY mouse control strategies have a tendency to fall short, but not because of the mice.
+Other DIY mouse control strategies tend to fall short, but not because of the mice.

 Residents who purchase cats to take care of mice quickly discover that cats don't get all the mice, and in most cases, don't get any of the mice.

-Residents who install sonic devices realize that this only has the ability to move mice from one location in the home to another.
+Residents who install sonic devices realize that this can only move mice from one location in the home to another.

 Residents who lay down things that smell bad to mice find out that mice can go around or walk right over things that smell bad to them.